 There is something about photographing shrimp boats that never gets old to me.
 While boats continue to modernize, they seem to maintain the traditional look they have had since the beginning.
 This image was captured on a glassy day on Shem Creek in Mt.
 Pleasant, SC. just at dusk.
 Still, water always makes for a great reflection and the color has a feel of an Indian Summer which makes this image different than others I have captured over the years.

 *Visit my photography site for available print options and other beautiful photos of the Charleston Coast.

 Posted in Mt.
 Pleasant, Photography, Uncategorized

-Posted in Mountains, Travel and Leisure, Uncategorized
+Posted in Charleston, Photography, Real Estate, Travel and Leisure, Uncategorized

 Tagged Aerial Photography, Charleston, Charleston SC, Colonial Lake, Harleston Village, Holy City, Real Estate